gauron99/timeLogger/README.md

 * when mistake is made in some arguments, try to provide with actual arguments that can be used !!

 #### Filework
-* **HARD CODE** - subdirectory '/source' needs to STAY UNCHANGED because there is one hard search for it in order to try to find config.txt file as it's possible to run the program with
 * log text format (below)

 #### Time